remis-astr/Rpicamera/README.md

 3. Install or prepare the IMX585 driver (if applicable):
 - Follow the instructions in `will12753/libcamera-imx585` to build and install the driver and configuration files.
-- Reboot and check that `libcamera-hello` runs correctly.

 4. Run the application (replace with actual entry script if different):
 ```bash